Specifications of a Cellular Modem

 The first wave of 5G devices supports two-way 5G carrier aggregation when in Standalone mode but not across frequency ranges or broadcast signal types.

-In practice, most early Phase 1 5G routers are limited to using just a single 5G band when in Standalone (SA) mode, often substantially sacrificing their performance potential.
+In practice, most early Phase 1 5G routers are limited to using a single 5G band when in Standalone (SA) mode, often substantially sacrificing their performance potential.

-On the other hand, 5G Phase 2 routers can stitch together all types of 5G spectrum - enabling better performance, particularly on carriers like T-Mobile, where Standalone mode has been widely deployed.
+On the other hand, 5G Phase 2 routers can stitch together all types of 5G spectrum, enabling better performance, particularly on carriers like T-Mobile, where Standalone mode has been widely deployed.

 Cellular Antennas & MIMO